Reynoldsburg, Ohio

 Reynoldsburg is a city in Fairfield, Franklin, and Licking counties in the U.S. state of Ohio.
 It is a suburban community in the Columbus, Ohio metropolitan area.
-The population was 41,076 at the 2020 census.
+The population was 41,076 at the 2020 census, making it the 30th-most populous city in Ohio.

 History

 Reynoldsburg was originally called Frenchtown, and under the latter name was platted in 1831 by John French, and named for him.
 The present name is for John C. Reynolds, a local merchant.
 A post office called Reynoldsburgh was established in 1833, and the name was changed to Reynoldsburg in 1893.

-Reynoldsburg is known as "The Birthplace of the Tomato", claiming the first commercial variety of tomato was bred there in the 19th century. and the Tomato Festival has been held every year since 1965.
+Reynoldsburg is known as "The Birthplace of the Tomato", claiming the first commercial variety of tomato was bred there in the 19th century, and the Tomato Festival has been held every year since 1965.
 Every year there is a Tomato Festival Queen.
 The Tomato Festival takes place in August.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.24 sqmi, of which 11.16 sqmi is land and 0.08 sqmi is water.
 Blacklick Creek flows through Reynoldsburg.